 The very word is enough to put a smile on the face of any letterpress printer.
 Ever since Johann Gutenberg and his associates began hand-casting individual metal letters half a millennium ago, the craft of typefounding has gone hand-in-hand with the Black Art of printing.
 With letterpress now enjoying an exuberant revival among fine printers, artists, and hobbyists, where can a printer go to get type?
 Where is the corresponding revival in typecasting?
-It is here at Skyline Type Foundry, LLC.
+It’s here at Skyline Type Foundry, LLC.
 We know type, we use type, and we love type.
 All on the Skyline crew are competent letterpress printers, with combined experience of over 63 years, and together we own some 28 presses (11 of which are in the Skyline pressroom) and several thousand fonts of type.

-Skyline opened in June, 2004, and is proudly carrying forward the ancient and honorable craft of making metal printing type.
-We are both proud and humbled to be the de facto successors to multiple type foundries of historic note: included in our matrix library are fonts with the identifying markings of Perfection, Triangle, Neon, Empire, King, Detroit, Barco, Castcraft, Missouri-Central, and Los Angeles Type Foundries.
-In 2010 we were fortunate enough to acquire the complete matrix collection of the late Charles Broad’s famous Typefounders of Phoenix, consisting of over 50 revivals of 19th century type faces.
+Skyline opened in June, 2004, and is proudly carrying forward the ancient and esoteric craft of making metal printing type.
+We are both proud and humbled to be the de facto successors to multiple type foundries of historic note: included in our matrix library are fonts made and/or previously owned by American Type Founders, Perfection, Triangle, Neon, Empire, King, Stephenson-Blake, Detroit, Barco, Castcraft, Missouri-Central, Quaker City, and Los Angeles Type Foundries.
+And in 2010 we were fortunate enough to acquire the complete matrix collection of the late Charles Broad’s famous Typefounders of Phoenix, consisting of over 50 revivals of 19th century type faces.

-Skyline now offers for sale many type and border fonts, with new additions each month or so.
+Skyline now offers for sale many type and border fonts, with new additions each month.
 You will find our type to be reasonably priced, because we want to preserve and promote letterpress printing, and keep new type within the reach of all printers.

 This question comes our way regularly from customers.
 The Monotype Company designed and built its machines (Composition Caster and Sorts Caster) to produce type that was intended to be used once, and then remelted, and the specified metal alloy is a softer one than that used for true foundry type.
 The Thompson Type Casters in service at Skyline were engineered to produce durable type to be laid in cases and used many times.
 In his book Practical Typecasting (Oak Knoll, 1993) Theo Rehak states, “There are many who consider the Thompson machine a very close second to the foundry automatics.”
 Mr. Rehak was a casterman at American Type Founders until its end, and subsequently proprietor of The Dale Guild Type Foundry, using former ATF equipment.